CENG502-Projects/CENG502-Spring2022/Project_Akgul-Celtik/Readme.md

  $\textbf{J}^T$ represents the transpose of  $\textbf{J} $ and the similarity is calculated as dot product of keys and queries.
 Then, the results are fed into the softmax function to get attention coefficients  $\alpha_{kk'}$.

 Because different edges represents different meanings, two separate MLPs are used in the message aggregating function which are  $\textbf{MLP}\_{spatial}(\cdot) $ for in-frame edges, and   $\textbf{MLP}\_{temporal}(\cdot) $ for inter-frame edges.

+For the pose prediction, the predictions of the last history frame is used as the predictions of joints for the current frame.
+Joint features obtained from the GNN prediction are fed into another prediction MLP:

+$$ Prob = \textbf{MLP}\_{pred}(J)$$

 ## 2.2.
 Our interpretation

 <!--- @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them. --->